-The locator will automatically estimation and display the depth reading on the LCD.
+The locator will automatically estimate and display depth on the LCD.

 A signal coupled to a nearby line may distort the accuracy of the measurement.
 If the accuracy of the reading is suspect, sweep the area to check if other nearby lines are radiating the signal.
 If other signals are causing interference, it may be necessary to make the current measurement at another point along the line.